 Contraceptive patch on a woman's shoulder

-Contraceptive patches are soft patches with a size of 4.5 × 4.5 cm.
-The patch contains the hormones oestrogen and progesterone.
-When using the patch, the hormones are absorbed via the skin and enter the blood circulation.
+The contraceptive patch is a soft patch measuring 4.5 × 4.5 cm.
+It contains the hormones estrogen and progestin.
+When you use the patch, these hormones are absorbed through the skin and enter the bloodstream.

-When using contraceptive patches, you don't have to remember to take a pill every day.
+One advantage of the patch is that you don’t need to remember to take a pill every day.

-The contraceptive patch available in Norway is called Evra.
+The contraceptive patch available in Norway is called Evra (felleskatalogen.no).

 Contraception support for young people